 You might have come across this email marketing news — MailChimp no longer allows you to send free email campaigns to 2,000 addresses.
-From now on, you can only store the database of 2,000 addresses, which makes you send fewer emails through the service.
+From now on, you can only store a mailing list of 2,000 addresses, which makes you send fewer emails through the service.
 In this article, we’ll explain what this MailChimp free plan update will result in and what you can do about it.

 And ARGH I just found out that mailchimp won’t let me schedule my newsletters anymore unless I upgrade to a paid service!

-As of June 15, MailChimp plans to change its free plan, which once allowed sending emails across the database with a limit of 2,000 subscribers.
+As of June 15, MailChimp plans to change its free plan, which once allowed you to send emails to a mailing list with a limit of 2,000 subscribers.